All Episodes

 And it took us forever to put this thing together.

-And I think that people might enjoy looking at it.
+Twelve countries and a lot of film, and I think that people might enjoy looking at it.

-I answer all my letters and I'd love to hear from people who are also involved in these kinds of things.
+I answer all my letters, and I'd love to hear from people who are also involved in these kinds of things.

 Correct.

-Off we go to a land you mentioned someplace in Louisiana.
+All right, off we go to a land you mentioned someplace in Louisiana.

 Hello there.